Band of brothers

 Research into family member clustering of sexual orientation dates back to the 1930s.
 A primary focus of scientists’ efforts in recent decades has been to more clearly define the genetic component in sexual orientation.
-This has included a search for the so-called gay gene.

 “In context with the previous linkage scans, it seems likely that genes contributing to variation in male sexual orientation reside in these regions” (Sanders et al., 2016, p.
 6).

 While studies of women have developed more recently, scientists are discovering that genes play a role in shaping same-sex attraction in women as well (Sanders et al., 2016).

 The bottom line?
 Studies clearly indicate that genes play a role in the development of sexual orientation.
 But scientists stress that additional research is needed to understand how specific regions of the X chromosome are linked to same-sex attraction in men.
 And much more research will be required for scientists to understand the complex role of genes in shaping sexual orientation for women as well.